John R. Hicks

 John R. Hicks (July 31, 1956 – November 29, 2005) was an American murderer executed by the U.S. state of Ohio.
-He was executed for the August 2, 1985 murder of his 5-year-old stepdaughter, Brandy Green.
+He was executed for the August 2, 1985, murder of his 5-year-old stepdaughter, Brandy Green.
 He was also convicted of the murder of his 56-year-old mother-in-law, Maxine Armstrong, for which he received a life sentence.

 Crime

 Born in Cincinnati, Ohio, Hicks was a cocaine addict and alcoholic.
 He had purchased cocaine around 4 p.m. on August 2, 1985, but felt a further craving, so he took the VCR from his own home as security for a $50 purchase.
-He did not have the cash to redeem the VCR and so he knew his wife would become angry when she found out what he had done.
+He did not have the cash to redeem the VCR, so he knew his wife would become angry when she found out what he had done.
 He then decided to rob and murder Armstrong.

 He telephoned Armstrong to say he was coming home.
-When he arrived around 11 p.m. he put his stepdaughter to bed.
+When he arrived around 11 p.m., he put his stepdaughter to bed.
 He then approached Armstrong from behind and strangled her with his own hands.
-To make sure she was really dead he used a length of clothesline.
+To make sure she was dead, he used a length of clothesline.
 He searched her bedroom and stole $300 and some credit cards.

-After buying more cocaine, he realized his stepdaughter would place him at the scene of the crime and could be a potential witness.
+After buying more cocaine, he realized his stepdaughter would place him at the crime scene and could be a potential witness.
 He returned and smothered her with a pillow.
-When this failed to kill his stepdaughter, he tried to use his own hands, and then duct taped her mouth and nose.
-He attempted to dismember Armstrong in the bathtub, but gave up after nearly cutting one of her legs off.
+When this failed to kill his stepdaughter, he tried to use his own hands and then duct taped her mouth and nose.
+He attempted to dismember Armstrong in the bathtub but gave up after nearly cutting one of her legs off.
 Returning to the body of Brandy Green, he removed her panties and penetrated her with his finger.
-His last plans in the apartment were to steal a checkbook, a ring, a .32 caliber pistol, and a box of ammunition.
-After returning to his apartment around 3 a.m., he fled Cincinnati at 6 a.m..
+His last plans in the apartment were to steal a checkbook, a ring, a .32 caliber pistol, and an ammunition box.
+After returning to his apartment around 3 a.m., he fled Cincinnati at 6 a.m.
 He was arrested two days later in Knoxville, Tennessee on August 4, 1985.